Frequently Asked Questions

 The injury lawyer from Hughes and Company will need the basics – when and where the accident happened.

 What should I expect at an initial meeting?

 What is my case worth?

 Then, the award can be anywhere from a very modest amount, to six or seven figure amount.
-Typical personal injury awards involving injuries with a reliable diagnosis and a degree of persistence, called chronicity, are in the five figure range.
-The award is very much based on what the court feels to be reliable evidence.
+Typical personal injury awards involving injuries with a reliable diagnosis and a degree of persistence are in the five-figure range.
+However, the award is very much based on what the court feels to be reliable evidence.

 How long will my case take?

-Most personal injury cases can be set for trial within a year or two of accident.
+Most personal injury cases can be set for trial within a year or two of the accident.
 If there is a settlement, this will usually take place shortly prior to trial.
 Most personal injury cases do settle.
 If the case cannot be settled, the court will decide the matter.